-We are currently helping a terminally ill Pumi owner by taking care of her Pumik and finding them new homes.
+We helped a terminally ill Pumi owner by taking care of her Pumik and finding them new homes.
 Because she had been ill, the dogs were not in great shape.
 See below for their saga.

 5/21/21 – From Andy: “Thank you very much for quickly enlisting E’s help and getting the two dogs taken care of so quickly.
 E was great to work with not only from the dog standpoint but her support of me emotionally was very helpful.
 I know the dogs will find a safe and loving home things to everything you guys did.
 I can’t thank you and E enough”.
 Zairie and Ammie visited dock diving today!
 They seemed to enjoy it.